patternfly/patternfly-elements/docs/content/develop/properties.md

 ```

 Valid values: any string, `null`, and `undefined`.
+Though all attribute values are technically strings, if you are assigning a `true/ false` paradigm or checking that a variable exists (implicit `true/false`, i.e., `hidden` or `required`), please assign that property a type of `Boolean`.
+This will ensure the update and injection of that value is handled correctly by the base class.
 ### Number
+Similar to boolean, though attribute values are strings, if you are assigning a numerical value to your attribute, please use this type for your property.
+Consider the use-case of `tabindex`; it will output a quoted string when assigned to the attribute but use a numerical type when you query for the property.
 To store a number, create a property definition with `type: Number`.

 ```javascript